Raptor3um/raptoreum/depends/README.md

     - `SDK_PATH`: Path where sdk's can be found (used by OSX)
     - `FALLBACK_DOWNLOAD_PATH`: If a source file can't be fetched, try here before giving up
     - `NO_QT`: Don't download/build/cache qt and its dependencies
-    - `NO_QR`: Don't download/build/cache packages needed for enabling qrencode
+    - `NO_QR`: Don't download/build/cache libs supporting QR Code reading
-    - `NO_ZMQ`: Don't download/build/cache packages needed for enabling ZeroMQ
+    - `PROTOBUF`: build protobuf (used for BIP70 support)
     - `NO_WALLET`: Don't download/build/cache libs needed to enable the wallet
     - `NO_BDB`: Don't download/build/cache BerkeleyDB
     - `NO_UPNP`: Don't download/build/cache packages needed for enabling upnp